dtaht/blog-cerowrt/content/post/antennas.md

 title = "Antennas suck"
 description = "Your device uses wifi to communicate - why does your antenna suck"
 +++

+I LOVE the new "chip". but you have to squint to see the antenna on it.
+Same goes for nearly all the new wifi integrated boxes like the pi3.
+The iot people are shipping horribly bad antennas on their devices not much bigger than a few mm.
+To save a fraction of a cent on the bom, and because "their" device only needs 6mbits, so why not use up all the air for it?

+FIXme - I have no idea what the hell I was writing here.
+I must have been drunk or something.

 http://www.amazon.com/Rocketek%C2%AE-Memory-Reader-Writer-Build-/dp/B00IX9ZDKC/ref=sr_1_6?s=pc&ie=UTF8&qid=1461205992&sr=1-6&keywords=usb+sd+card+reader
 if you want a stick
 You've seen this work with Linux?
 Because if so I'll order one.